rosensilva/ballerina-samples/web-socket-sample/README.md

 ### Before you begin

 #### Understand the project structure
-The package structure would look similar to the following,
+The project structure would look similar to the following,

 ```
 ├── chatserver